-Single parenting can be rewarding but full of challenges, and we can’t all have a background check in our pocket to help us 24/7.
-Whether you’re a mother or father, there are several obstacles that you will face raising your child (or children) on your own.
+Single parenting can be rewarding but full of challenges, and we sometimes we don’t have time to do it all.
+Whether you’re a mother or father, there are several obstacles that single parents face raising their child (or children) on their own.

 Here are 3 struggles all single parents can relate to: